-This fee recovers the labor, vehicle, materials, and overhead costs associated with the investigation of illegal or unauthorized connections to the water system that may not have a backflow prevention device installed, as well as a penalty for the violation.
+This fee recovers the labor, vehicle, materials, and overhead costs associated with the investigation of illegal or unauthorized connections to the water system that may not have a backflow prevention device installed.

-Backflow Prevention Device Test Notification Fee
+Backflow Prevention Device Overdue Test Notification Fee

-CLTWater requires annual testing of backflow prevention devices.
-The fee shall be calculated to achieve full cost recovery of the notification.
+Charlotte Water requires testing of backflow prevention devices at specific intervals.
+The fee shall be calculated to achieve full cost recovery of the notification for overdue tests including labor, equipment, materials, services, and overhead costs.